mitchellh/squire/README.md

 database with your desired schema, proposing SQL steps to get there, and then applying those changes.

+**Squire requires PostgreSQL 13+.** This could be resolved with some minor work to the source, there isn't anything strictly required in version 13 that we need, I just didn't need earlier versions.
+Contributions are welcome to support earlier versions.

 ## Usage

 For new projects, generate an opinionated folder layout with `init`: